 This causes your muscles to become energized and ready to work.
 If you exercise regularly, you won’t need to consume any additional carbohydrates before working out.

-When you’re on a calorie deficit, your body has two choices: either use stored energy or break down its tissues for fuel.
-When you restrict food intake, your body doesn’t get enough glucose from digestion, so it starts breaking down protein and fats to create glucose.
+When you’re on a calorie deficit, your body has two choices: use stored energy or break down its tissues for fuel.
+When you restrict food intake, your body doesn’t get enough glucose from digestion, breaking down protein and fats to create glucose.

 Different types of IF

-Some people prefer to skip one meal every day, whereas others eat three small meals instead.
+Some people prefer skipping one meal daily, whereas others eat three small meals instead.
 There are pros and cons to both approaches.
 Some studies show that consuming smaller meals leads to greater satiety and better blood sugar control.
 Others suggest that larger meals lead to increased metabolism and improved overall health.

-Regardless of what type of IF you decide to follow, make sure to keep track of everything you consume.
+Regardless of what type of IF you follow, keep track of everything you consume.
 That way, you won’t miss anything important.
 Also, remember to drink plenty of fluids.
 Water helps flush toxins through our system and keeps us hydrated.
 And lastly, avoid alcohol consumption.
 Alcohol slows down digestion and interferes with nutrient absorption.

 There are three different types of Intermittent Fasting: